jju/stubbl/teams/carcosantatters.md

 The GCV Memorial tournament was a bad move for the Tatters' fanbase, losing a lot of goodwill built up in GCIX.

+The Tatters' main rivals are the [[orbitalmachine]].
+They have a similar defensive playbook, but that's the main basis for any animosity.
+Fans of the Tatters, like the players on the Tatters, don't really care much for what other teams do.
+Aesthetically, they are near diametric opposites of the [[glorioushounds]] who prefer to make everything graceful and easy looking.

 ### Famous Games